Disabled access and facilities in business premises

-There are around 375,000 people in Northern Ireland with a disability.
-Businesses must not discriminate against disabled people who use their goods or services.
+Businesses have a legal duty not to discriminate against disabled people who use their goods or services.
 Businesses are also required to make reasonable adjustments for disabled people.

 Businesses that provide a service to the public are legally required to make reasonable adjustments to the physical features of their premises where they may put disabled people at a disadvantage.
 This is in addition to other duties not to discriminate by treating disabled people less favourably for a reason related to their disability.